-4. Title IX Coordinator, Advocates for Campus Trust and Safety Committee, and Related Parties a.
+5. Title IX Coordinator, Advocates for Campus Trust and Safety Committee, and Related Parties a.
 Title IX Coordinator

 The Title IX Coordinator directs compliance with DBU's Sexual Misconduct Policy and Title IX.
-The Title IX Coordinator will be informed of all complaints or reports of violations of this policy and shall oversee DBU's centralized response to ensure compliance with DBU's values, Title IX, and other applicable laws.
 The Title IX Coordinator's activities include, but are not limited to, the following:

-- Communicating with all members of the DBU community regarding this Sexual Misconduct Policy and Title IX and providing information about how individuals may access their rights; - Overseeing DBU's administration of its own applicable policies, including record keeping, timeframes, and other procedural requirements relating to this Sexual Misconduct Policy and Title IX: - Conducting training regarding Sexual Misconduct issues, Title IX, the Violence Against Women Reauthorization Act of 2013 (VAWA), and prohibited conduct defined in this policy; and - Responding in accordance with the procedures set forth in this policy to any complaint or report regarding conduct that may violate this policy.
+- Communicating with all members of the DBU community regarding this Sexual Misconduct Policy and Title IX and providing information about how individuals may access their rights; - Overseeing DBU's administration of its applicable policies, including recordkeeping, timeframes, and other procedural requirements relating to this Sexual Misconduct Policy and Title IX: - Conducting training regarding Sexual Misconduct issues, Title IX, the Violence Against Women Reauthorization Act of 2013 (VAWA), and prohibited conduct defined in this policy; and - Responding in accordance with the procedures set forth in this policy to any complaint or report regarding conduct that may violate this policy.
 This response will include, but not be limited to, providing supportive measures, explaining confidentiality, explaining the options for choosing to file a formal complaint, and instituting investigative and adjudicative processes for cases involving a formal complaint.